kyle-annen/kyle-annen.github.io.old/_posts/2017-10-16-retrospective-on-design-choices.markdown

 Design has been the most difficult aspect of programming for me.
 I realize that this is my weakness, and it has also evolved into an interest.
 I find design patterns utterly fascinating.
 However, after reading about different patterns I still have to implement each pattern fully before I internalize each.

-This is not somthing I am used to.
+This is not something I am used to.
 Though through my self learning process I would dive in and try to make things work, not learning by reading.
-My goal now in my design research is to understand basic implmentation and use cases so that in the event I am presented with a use case, I can recognize and implement it.
+My goal now in my design research is to understand basic implementation and use cases so that in the event I am presented with a use case, I can recognize and implement it.